 Entry of GAAT and Current Status of Anti Dumping Laws

-A point to note is that GATT does not define what constitutes dumping or how countries can take actions against dumping.
-Rather, it lays down the guidelines that nations can use to frame their own laws against dumping.
+A point to note is that GATT does not define what constitutes dumping or how countries can take action against dumping.
+Instead, it lays down the guidelines that nations can use to frame their own laws against dumping.
 Some revisions were made to this code between 1973 to 1979 (Tokyo Round of GATT).
 However, only 25 (of 103 member countries) agree to the revision.

 These revisions require member countries to report all their antidumping cases to the GATT.
 Also, the member countries need to send a semiannual report on antidumping investigations to the GATT.